What to watch

 A five-cell seed that takes over one thousand generations to stabilize.

-The R-pentomino is the classic proof that small initial conditions can create unexpectedly long histories.
+The R-pentomino is the classic proof that small initial conditions can create unexpectedly long histories: five cells in a 3 x 3 box eventually stabilize with 116 cells and six escaping gliders.

 Use it to teach emergent complexity from very small seeds.